Toothpaste is a product used to clean teeth. This article discusses the effects of swallowing a lot of toothpaste.

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-Patients who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.
-See also: Fluoride overdose
+People who swallow a very large amount of fluoride toothpaste and survive 48 hours usually recover.

-Most nonfluoride (regular) toothpastes are relatively nontoxic (nonpoisonous).
-Recovery is very likely.
+Most nonfluoride toothpastes are nontoxic (nonpoisonous).
+People are very likely to recover.